beyarkay/masters-thesis/src/03_lit_review.md

 recognition, although generally machine learning methods (and deep learning in particular) have been used more and more successfully in recent years.
 Figure
 \ref{fig:03_models_glove_based} shows the models used over time for glove-based gesture recognition.
-All acronyms are defined in the List of Symbols.
+All acronyms are defined in the List of Symbols on page \pageref{chap:symbols}.

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_models_glove_based}
-    \caption[Models used for glove-based gesture recognition]{Classification
+    \caption[Models Used for Glove-based Gesture Recognition]{Classification
     models used for glove-based gesture recognition.
-13 models were only used once and have been excluded from this plot.
-All acronyms are defined in the List of Symbols.The highly-cited Decision tree paper is
+Thirteen models were only used once and have been excluded from this plot.
+All acronyms are defined in the List of Symbols on page \pageref{chap:symbols}.
+The highly-cited Decision tree paper is
     \cite{karantonisImplementationRealTimeHuman2006}, which used a
     waist-mounted tri-axis linear accelerometer to classify activities such as walking, sitting, standing, falling, and resting.}
     \label{fig:03_models_glove_based}
 \end{figure}

-Early on in the field, researchers extracted a custom-designed feature vector from their data and trained a model on that feature vector.
-Following this, Hidden Markov Models (HMMs) have been favoured due to their explicit encoding of time-dependant data, and have been used by many papers for glove-based gesture recognition\footnote{\citealt{
+Hidden Markov Models (HMMs) have been favoured due to their explicit encoding of time-dependant data, and have been used by many papers for glove-based gesture recognition\footnote{\citealt{